kubeflow/examples/e2e/README.md

 ### Prepare model

 There is a delta between existing distributed mnist examples and what's needed to run well as a TFJob.
-These changes can be viewed in the [included diff](mnist-changes.md)
+These changes to the [original model](model_original.py) can be viewed in the [included diff](mnist-changes.md)

-Basically, we must
+Basically, we must:

-1. Add handling for the tfjob Master
-2. Convert the model itself to be importable as a python module
+1. Convert the model itself to be importable as a python module, so that the model can be used in other scripts (in this case, [export.py](export.py))
-3. Save the graph in a way that's exportable
+1. Save the graph in a way that's exportable, otherwise you will recieve errors when exporting: `Graph is finalized and cannot be modified.`
-4. Add an option to control the training directory
+1. Add an option to control the training directory, so we can write training results to S3.

-TODO: Verify that all the changes were neccessary, especially #3
-TODO: Had to disable master handling... probably save it for a future update.

 The resulting model is [model.py](model.py).